 Meet The Team

 As a child, Liz did not have swimming lessons until she was in her last year of primary school.
 Then as an adult she wanted to learn to swim properly and took it to the next level by taking the ASA level 1 course in 1999 and then Level 2 in the following year.
 Additionally, Liz has her parent and child qualificatio.
 Since then, Liz still thoroughly enjoys teaching swimming to all ages and abilities, including children with additional needs and adults.
 Over the years, Liz has gained a wide range of knowledge and experience from teaching at large leisure centres, private swim schools, primary school lessons, baby swimming and pre-school children.
-Adding to her qualifications she has passed the Speedo Aquatic Fitness Instructor, Pool Lifeguard and First Aid at Work.
-Liz looks after the classes at Meadgate Pool, The Warren, and Wentworth Primary School.
+Adding to her qualifications she obtains the Speedo Aquatic Fitness Instructor, Pool Lifeguard and First Aid at Work.
+Liz looks after the classes at Meadgate Pool.
 Liz is also one of our mermaid instructors.

 Kelly bagan her swimming carrer when she was 14 when Liz first took over Get In The Swim.
-After many years of experience and completing all her swimming teaching qualification, progressing to be one of the Get In The Swim owners as the swim school expanded.
+After many years of experience and completing all her swimming teaching qualification, Kelly is one of the Get In The Swim owners.
 Kelly loves teaching swimming and seeing the confidences the swimmers build throughout their lessons with us.

 Beckie first begun assiting for Get In The Swim several years ago.
 She then moved to New Zealand where she got involved with swim schools and trained to become a qualifed swimming instructor.
 After a long time in New Zealand, Beckie returned to the UK and taught in a collage.
 She missed teaching swimming so very soon done all the UK qualifications for a swimming instructor to then be back with the Get In The Swim Team.